dcmi/dc-srap/profile/srap-profile.md

 * publication
 * updated publication

-Recommended practice is to provide the publication status with the date specification.
+Recommended practice is to provide the publication status with the appropriate date specification.

-* dateAvailableAsPublicDraft
-* dateReceivedAsManuscript
-* dateSubmittedAsPreprint
-* dateSubmittedAsPostprint
-* dateAccepted
-* dateAheadOfPrint
-* datePublished
-* dateUpdated
-* dateRetracted
-* dateMissing
-* dateLost

-See https://github.com/dcmi/dc-srap/blob/main/terms/date_subproperties.md for definitions and usage guidelines for these date subproperties.

 ### Presented at